-During our time of At-Home Learning, Austin Academy Counselors (Michele Daugherty, Sandra Foreman, and Sarah Killion) will have office hours daily to serve you and your students.
+During the 20-21 school year (while remote learning continues), Austin Academy Counselors (Michele Daugherty, Sandra Foreman, and Sarah Killion) will have office hours daily to serve you and your students.

-Each Monday - Friday, from 10am-11am and 2pm-3pm, you can join the following Google Meets LIVE link and ask us any questions you may need answered.
+Each Monday - Friday, from 8am-9am and 2pm-3pm, you can join the following Google Meets LIVE link and ask us any questions you may need answered.
+Simply go to Google Meets and use the join code austincounselor.

 Austin Academy School Counseling Vision